 Chief complaints

-A 66-year-old woman was admitted to our hospital due to chills and fever on September 4, 2013.
+A 66 year-old woman was admitted to our hospital due to chills and fever on September 4, 2013.

 History of present illness

 Two days prior to admission, she developed chills and fever (maximum temperature 39.5 °C) accompanied by pharynx pain, chest tightness, and headache.
 She had no cough, sputum, wheezing, dysphagia, hoarseness, weight loss, or edema of lower extremities.
 The patient was initially diagnosed with acute upper respiratory tract infection on admission.